allmonday/resolver-vs-graphql/README-en.md

 [中文](./README.md)

-This is a comparison project between Resolver pattern and GraphQL (strawberry) pattern based on FastAPI.
+This is a comparison project between Resolver pattern （based on pydantic-resolve) and GraphQL (based on strawberry) pattern based on FastAPI.

 Focuses on the best development pattern for **internal frontend-backend API communication** scenarios